Last updated on March 21st, 2022 at 04:14 am

 In the 1960s, a young Ralph Nader penned “Unsafe at Any Speed.”
 Little did he know, he was ushering in the era of the product recall.
 If it wasn’t the Chevrolet Corvair, it was Ford’s Pinto and the exploding gas tank that triggered another recall and lawsuits against members of the automobile industry.
 These examples raise a basic ethical question: Where is the corporate conscience when these companies permit their products to enter the stream of commerce?
 Takata Corp. knew their airbags were defective.
 Volkswagen knew the EPA standards were not being met.
 And yet, both companies distributed their products to the ultimate consumer.

 How does a company restore confidence in its brand after a major recall or buyback?
-The only times you see a Ford Pinto or Chevrolet Corvair are in a car show or auction.
+The only times you see a Ford Pinto or Chevrolet Corvair are in car removals Eastern Suburbs.
 These brands were negatively impacted and became case studies in business school curriculum.

 It is time to reinvest in quality control procedures, and review your current testing standards.
 Gain an independent opinion by engaging a firm that specializes in quality control and testing.
 Have the firm review your company’s procedures and make recommendations that would reduce the potential for recalls.
 Install a process that audits your procedures to ensure they are being followed by your employees at all of your locations.
 Your suppliers also should be subjected to an audit to ensure your company is being provided with the highest quality components.

 These steps will help reduce your company’s exposure to recalls and potential claims of negligence, while maintaining its reputation among customers.

 In the past two years, major car manufacturer Volkswagen has been found to have altered its performance statistics to meet EPA standards.
 If your airbag was manufactured by Takata, it could be defective and potentially injure or even kill you.